andrewplummer/Sugar/CAUTION.md

 - Level: Moderate
   - Alphanumeric array options are now defined on the global object `Sugar` instead of `Array` itself.

-- Level: Moderate
+- Level: Major
-  - `String#normalize` is now renamed to `String#toAscii` to comply with the ES6 spec.
+  - `String#normalize` was removed to comply with the ES6 spec.
+It was also a brute force approach and most likely overkill for most situations.
+It will be made available as a [plugin](https://github.com/andrewplummer/sugar-plugins) under the name `String#toAscii`.

 - Level: Moderate
   - `Array#at` and `String#at` now no longer accept enumerated arguments.
 To get an multiple indexes, pass an array instead.